robot5000-design/ms1-band-website/README.md

 - I want fans to be drawn in by the landing page.
 - I want fans to know when and where I am playing live.
 - I want fans to be able to listen to samples of my music and be directed to spotify where I make money from their repeat listens.
-- I want my new album to be promoted but to use my famous material to promote the site.
+- I want my new album to be promoted but to use my well-known material to promote the site.
 - I want fans to be able to purchase merchandise.
 - I want fans to be able to keep up to date with what is going on in my world through links to my social media and either a news feed or newsletter sign-up.
 - I want a contact form for event organisers to be able to get in touch with my management for potential gigs.